Foundation Year (Year 0):

 Further information about the Foundation Year can be found by

-The Business Information Systems degree programme is comprised of a number of core modules, with a range of options in the second and final year to develop your specific interests and expertise:
+The Business Information Systems degree programme is comprised of a number of compulsory modules, with a range of options in the second and final year to develop your specific interests and expertise.

 Students follow 120 credits of compulsory modules: